Sheikh Mujibur Rahman statue destruction: Reactions

-The toppling of the statue perceived to many people as the fall of the state-sponsored cult of personality around Sheikh Mujibur Rahman & Awami League authoritarianism.
+The long 'authoritarian' rule of Sheikh Hasina, daughter of Sheikh Mujib, had generated public resentment.
+Sheikh Mujib came under attack as an extension of that anger toward Sheikh Hasina.
+In that context, the acts of vandalism that occurred immediately after the mass uprising were 'spontaneous'.
+Later, however, various groups based on political ideologies, continued the vandalism, which was not spontaneous.
+Due to their opposition to Sheikh Hasina or her party, those groups went so far as to target Sheikh Mujib as well as the history.

 Bangladesh Khilafat Andolon supported the events as iconography is prohibited in Islam.
-BBC Bangla showed it in parallel with the toppling of many other authoritarian regimes' statues.
+BBC Bangla showed it in parallel with the destruction of many other fallen regimes' statues.
 However, liberals and cultural organisations like Bangladesh Udichi Shilpigoshthi opposed it.
-BNP general secretary Mirza Fakhrul Islam Alamgir expressed his concerns, blaming Sheikh Hasina for the consequences.
+Bangladesh Nationalist Party general secretary Mirza Fakhrul Islam Alamgir expressed his concerns, blaming Sheikh Hasina for the consequences.